canonical-robots/prebot-rose-ap/README.md

 Information about how to install the IoT **Robot Program Manager** can be found at the corresponding section of the [Installation Guide](docs/InstallationGuide.md).

+Please visit the [step-by-step tutorial](docs/stepbystepguide) to setup a demonstration.

 ## Architecture

 A description of the architecture can be found in the [Architecture documentation](docs/architecture.md)

 ## Usage

-How to use the component

-Information about how to use the agnet can be found in the [User Manual](docs/usermanual.md).
+Information about how to use the ROSE-APP can be found in [User & Programmers Manual](docs/usermanual.md).

 ## Contributing